Secondary Alveolar Bone Grafting for a large Cleft alveolar defect

 1. Before bone grafting | 2.
 Surgical exposure of cleft alveolus | 3.
 Secondary alveolar bone graft done | 4.
 Closure done.

-Almost 90 percent of the individuals with cleft lip have an associated Cleft Clveolus too. this defect is not that visible to the naked eyes as its lies beneath the gums and the side or the alar part of the nose.
+Cleft alveolar Almost 90 percent of the individuals with cleft lip have an associated Cleft Clveolus too. this defect is not that visible to the naked eyes as it lies beneath the gums and the side or the alar part of the nose.

 What is SABG or Secondary Alveolar Bone Grafting?